homesicker/IBM-Storwize-V7000-Performance-monitoring/README.md

 Import zabbix template zbx_ibm_sw7k.xml

+Create host in zabbix, and replace hostname in .py files with you hostname

 Open *.py file and edit some fields, replace with you IP, user\password

 Time to run MUHAHA